 |Date||What you need to know about this date|

-In Studielink, choose 'B Geneeskunde', also if you are registering for the International Track in Medicine (ITM)
+In Studielink, choose 'B Geneeskunde', also if you are applying for the bachelor’s in Medicine – English track (BA MED)

 Non-EU/EEA applicants require a visa or residence permit